-8.1 N/A

-- 9. Finance implications (including asset management implications) - 9.1 The Committee is asked to note that there is a strong link between savings made through Procurement and the financial planning and budgeting process.
-Significant contributions are expected from procurement activities for DR-IVE savings. - 9.2 The Committee is asked to note the savings activity achieved through Procurement as detailed in Appendix A
+- 8.1 N/A - 9.
+Finance implications (including asset management implications) - 9.1 The Committee is asked to note that there is a strong link between savings made through Procurement and the financial planning and budgeting process.
+Significant contributions are expected from procurement activities for DR-IVE savings. - 9.2 The savings achieved through Procurement in 2011/12 are detailed in Appendix A.